-However, I do like to keep an eye on the development side to help ensure that we follow best practice, and frequently come across articles detailing common mistakes made during development (such as this one on SharePoint Magazine).
-I figured that I have seen – and made - a fair few “common mistakes” over the years on the infrastructure side that might be helpful for those new (and perhaps not so new) to SharePoint administration.
+However, I do like to keep an eye on the development side to help ensure that we follow best practice, and frequently come across articles detailing common mistakes made during development (such as on SharePoint Magazine).
+I figured that I have seen – and made – a fair few “common mistakes” over the years on the infrastructure side that might be helpful for those new (and perhaps not so new) to SharePoint administration.

 Note that this list:

 - Should not be considered authoritative (I’ve worked in this space for around 3 years).

 - Is by no means complete (there are a lot more than 10 common mistakes in my view).

 - Focuses purely on technical issues as opposed to taking a holistic view of things (which is of course at least as important!).

 - Also applies to earlier versions of the product – especially SharePoint 2007.

 1. Not having “SharePoint” in your job title.

 This is probably the most controversial “mistake” listed so thought I would get it out of the way first.